oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 It's good for me because I like cool new things.

 I’d just really like those new languages to please have:
- - multiple dispatch, to:
+ - Multiple dispatch, to:
-     - allow for extension via what ever special case is needed (E.g. a Duck will lead a baby duck to water, but will abandon a baby swan)
+     - allow for extension via whatever special case is needed in _seperate packages_.
+(E.g. The Duck will lead a baby duck to water, but will abandon a baby swan)
      - Including allowing domain knowedge to be added (Like the matrix multiplication examples)
  - Open classes:
      - so you can create new methods in your package for types/functions declared in another package